|Website URL : http://www.molevalley.gov.uk/index.cfm?articleid=40922|

 For the purposes of the electoral register, you are the applicant and the source of the personal data about you and members of your household.

-Personal information about you relating to you and your household may also be gathered from other local sources such as Council Tax
+Personal information relating to you and your household may also be gathered from other local sources such as Council Tax records.

 When you choose to vote, the election staff make a mark on a copy of the register of electors.